0xbm/Sender/README.md

-Sender is application for send @mail and/or text messages(SMS).
+Sender is an application for send @mail and/or text messages(SMS).

 To open application please exec only main.py